ansermino/CodeLens/deliverables/iteration-01.plan.md

 #### Roles & responsibilities

 Describe the different roles on the team and the responsibilities associated with each role.

+Team Lead: The team leader organizes the meetings and goes over the lists of tasks left over or future tasks, and allocates the priority of the tasks.

+Front-end Developer(s): The front-end developers are responsible for implementing visual elements that users see and interact with.
+They work closely with back-end developers so that their code integrates and functions as designed.

+Back-end Developer(s): The back-end developers are responsible for server-side logic and integration of the work front-end developers do.

+Code Reviewer(s): The code reviewer is responsible for catching any logic/styling errors created by the individual that opened the merge request.

 #### Events